itielMaimon/CarWar/README.md

 A fun little 3D game of 2 cars racing and fighting each other.

-> Drive on the track
+> Drive on the track.

 ![](CarWar1.jpg)

-> Collide with other cars
+> Collide with other cars.

 ![](CarWar2.jpg)

-> Shoot and destroy
+> Shoot and destroy.

 ![](CarWar3.jpg)